jagadish9084/learnbay-ds-ml-course/supervised/linear_regression/model_performance_and_evaluation.md

 - **Reduced Interpretability:** Makes it difficult to assess the individual effect of each predictor on the target variable.

 **How to Address Multicollinearity:**
-- **Remove Highly Correlated Predictors:** Identify and remove predictors with high correlation.
+- **Remove Highly Correlated Predictors:** Identify and remove predictors with correlation above 0.8.
 - **Combine Predictors:** Combine correlated predictors into a single feature.
 - **Regularization:** Use techniques like L1 regularization (Lasso) to penalize and potentially eliminate redundant predictors.